 Lara Berich (they/them) is the Assistant Professor of Costume Technology at West Virginia University and a Professional Draper and Tailor.
 Her design work includes Kragtar! an American Monster Musical, Alley Theatre, RENT, 2024 at Niagara University, Castle with 1000 Lights at Montana Repertory Theatre, She Kills Monsters (Virtual Realms), and Twelfth Night at University of Montana.
 She has worked with the Santa Fe Opera, Oregon Shakespeare Festival and many other theatres and designers, including the Huntington Theatre Company, the Metropolitan Opera, Chicago Lyric Opera, Susan Tsu, Dede Ayite, Fabio Toblini, and Miodrag Gubernic.

-Lighting Designer – Mike McGinley
+Lighting Designer – Michael McGinley

-Sound Designer – Dan McCoy
+Sound Designer – Chuck Hatcher

 Prop Designer – Kate Brittingham